ivosh/csslp/03_Secure_Software_Architecture_and_Design.md

 "Cloud computing" is a model for enabling ubiquitous convenient, on-demand network access to a shared pool of configurable computing resources (ex: networks, computing, storage, applications, services) then can be rapidly provisiond and released with minimal management effort or service provider interaction.
 [NIST SP800-145]

+The cloud is an excellent architecture for many organizations.
+Each cloud solution has unique security concerns.
+Security requirements must be included in contracts and service level agreements.

 Essential characteristics:
   * on-deman self-service
   * broad network access